Key life sciences trends as the world emerges from COVID-19 - OpenText Blogs

 Patient centricity and the growth of Direct-to-Patient

-With so few patients willing to participate in on-site trials, trials at home, where patients don’t have to travel, are likely to be more attractive.
+With so few patients willing to take part in on-site trials, trials at home, where patients do not have to travel, are likely to be more attractive.

 A Direct-to-Patient (DtP) model has been shown to boost patient retention – and increase adherence – for clinical trials.
 A survey of clinical trial suppliers found that the main reason for adopting DtP was to improve patient retention, and direct shipping has been gaining ground for some time.
 With COVID-19, the ability to directly ship investigational medical products – and retrieve samples – is essential to enable clinical trials to continue.